Botanical Name: Carum carvi.

 Description: Caraway is a biennial herb, which grows up to 40 to 60 cm in height.
 This plant somewhat looks like carrot plant.

-The leaves are feathery and finely divided with thread-like divisions.
+The leaves are feathery and finely divided into thread-like divisions.
 The flowers are small and white to pink in color.
 The fruits are 2-mm long and they are crescent-shaped achenes with five slight ridges.

 The seeds of caraway contain a considerable amount of carbohydrates, fat, and proteins.

 Plant Parts Used: The caraway seeds and fruit are the plant parts that are mostly used for health benefits.

 However, leaves and roots are also used in some medical preparations.